 This course introduces students to the accounting information framework used by organizations to collect, maintain, and report financial information.
 Special emphasis will be given to transaction analysis and the resulting effect on the accounting equation.
 Considerable time is spent on financial statement analysis and use by its outside users.
-Offered: All locations intermittently.
+Lab fee may be required.
+Prerequisite: IMH 13200; IMH 14200.